 If publishers are primarily companies these days, I have to ask, are authors really authors?
 Or do publishers see them as brands in their company stable?

 We’ll take a look at the concept of author brands, and what this means for readers, in a future post.
 Want to keep in the loop?
-Get updates!
+Join my street team!